grapebread/cymphony/README.md

-# Copium
+# Cymphony

 Shuprovo Sikder and Geoffrey Lin
-Period 4

 ### Description
-Our project is a music library that interacts with mp3s in order to play music.
+A music library that interacts with mp3s in order to play music.

 ### List of Required Libraries
 - FFmpeg